 What is Census 2021?

-Households across Newark and Sherwood will soon be asked to take part in Census 2021.
+Households across Newark and Sherwood are being asked to take part in Census 2021.

 The census is a once-in-a-decade survey that gives us the most accurate estimate of all the people and households in England and Wales.
 It has been carried out every decade since 1801, with the exception of 1941.